dreamhb/PokemonSearch/readme.md

-# Project Description
+# Pokemon Search Project Description

-This quiz uses the MVVM architecture and has 3 pages, the core fragment is **ListFragment**.
+It uses the MVVM architecture and has 3 pages, the core fragment is **ListFragment**.
 *   UI layer
   * SplashActivity
   * MainActivity